stephcole/Project-Wiki/Project-Overview.md

 - **Code Summaries:**
 (Last Friday of the 2-week sprint)
 The code summary is a useful tool for your job search.
 Think of it as a document that shows the most impressive things you did and learned over the course of the project.
 Try to gather screenshots and code snippets.
-Many people choose to use github to organize their retrospective.
+Many people choose to use GitHub to organize their retrospective.
 It is ok to upload code snippets to GitHub,  just <ins>don't upload the entire project</ins>.
 This is a [link](https://github.com/BenjaminLSchwab/JobPlacementDashboard) to another summary as an example.
-It is important to get the materials you need from Azure DevOps by monday, because we may need space for more students.
+It is important to get the materials you need from Azure DevOps by Monday, because we may need space for more students.
 Email LiveProjectDirector@LearnCodingAnywhere.com if you know you will need more time.

 - **Final Essay:**
 (Last Friday, found in LMS)